valerieyang00/no-sql-intro-lab/README.md

 1. What does the term noSQL refer to, and what other term is often used synonymously with noSQL?
 1. What are some of the common arguments for using a non-relational versus a relational db?
 1. In this class we will be using the document style of non-relational databases.
 What are the charecteristics of a document based db?
 1. In this class we will be using Mongo specificially as our no-SQL db.
-Look into Mongo and answer this question: what is the priamry difference between how Mongo is maintained vrs SQL?
+Look into Mongo and answer this question: what is the priamry difference between how Mongo is maintained vs SQL?
 1. Mongo DBs are organized into documents.
 Describe an example of a table in SQL that contains users, and then describe the equivalent DB setup in Mongo.
 1. What is an example situation where a Mongo database makes sense versus a non-relational db?
 1. What are the benefits of SQL databases?
 NoSQL Databases?